Pmcg1/ML-S_Project_2019/README.md

 The repository contains a Jupyter Notebook that imports the Boston House Prices dataset.
 It includes three main sections:
 * Describe: The dataset is assessed using descriptive statistics and plots;
 * Infer: Inferential statistics are applied to the dataset to assess if the difference in median house prices for houses along the Charles River and those not are statistically different;
 * Predict: A neural network is implemented using Keras to predict median house prices from other variables in the dataset.
+This includes an evaluation of the accuracy of the neural network(s), predictions carried out and compared to target data and a conclusion.

 The repository also includes:
 * Readme file